Membership Information and Contact Details

 Field Meeting Organiser

 Joining the South East Essex RSPB Local Group

-The South East Essex Group of the RSPB is a semi-autonomous group of members of the RSPB whose purpose is to support the RSPB in carrying Out the Society’s objectives in the Southend-on-Sea area.
+The South East Essex RSPB Local Group is a semi-autonomous group of members of the RSPB whose purpose is to support the RSPB in carrying Out the Society’s objectives in the Southend-on-Sea area.
 Those objectives are: